Unemployment and Job Seeking

 - Have made the necessary national insurance contributions (Pagamentos ao Segurança Social)

 - Be enrolled at a labour exchange (private and public)(Centro de Emprego)

-Unemployed status will be checked periodically and the profile will be matched against possible employment opportunities from a database.
-The first interview will take place with an employment advisor on registration and follow up interviews will be made every three months.
+Unemployment status will be checked periodically and the profile will be matched against possible employment opportunities from a database.
+The first interview will take place with an employment advisor on registration and follow-up interviews will be made every three months.
 Within six months a training scheme will be proposed for people wishing and able to return to work.